 - Indian Health Service (IHS) facilities

-- Pharmacies that are enrolled in Part B as a particular kind of entity (like CLIA-certified laboratories, mass immunizers, or those under the enrollment of a professional, like a nurse practitioner to provide ambulatory health care services).
-For example, if you currently administer and submit claims for services like COVID-19 vaccines, lab tests and/or clinic visits, you can also bill under this demonstration for OTC COVID-19 tests.
-You can provide and bill for OTC COVID-19 tests for anyone with Part B. They don’t need to be an existing customer or get their prescription drugs from you.
+- Pharmacies that were enrolled in Part B as a particular kind of entity (like CLIA-certified laboratories, mass immunizers, or those under the enrollment of a professional, like a nurse practitioner to provide ambulatory health care services).
+For example, if you administered and submitted claims for services like COVID-19 vaccines, lab tests and/or clinic visits, you could also bill under this demonstration for OTC COVID-19 tests.
+You could provide and bill for OTC COVID-19 tests for anyone with Part B. They didn’t need to be an existing customer or get their prescription drugs from you.

-- Institutional providers, like inpatient hospitals or other hospital providers, when you furnish the tests after the patient is discharged from the inpatient stay
+- Institutional providers, like inpatient hospitals or other hospital providers, when you furnished the tests after the patient was discharged from the inpatient stay

-Medicare doesn’t cover OTC COVID-19 tests when billed by:
+Medicare didn’t cover OTC COVID-19 tests under this demonstration when billed:

-- Those who are enrolled in Medicare only as a Durable Medical Equipment Prosthetics, Orthotics, & Supplies (DMEPOS) supplier
+- By those who were enrolled in Medicare only as a Durable Medical Equipment Prosthetics, Orthotics, & Supplies (DMEPOS) supplier

-- Providers who give OTC COVID-19 tests to patients during an inpatient stay, like a hospital stay or a SNF stay
+- By providers who gave OTC COVID-19 tests to patients during an inpatient stay, like a hospital or SNF stay

-Participation in this demonstration is voluntary.
-If you meet the criteria and want to participate:
+Participation in this demonstration was voluntary.
+If you met the criteria:

-- You don’t need to sign a participation agreement to bill Medicare for these tests.
+- You didn’t need to sign a participation agreement to bill Medicare for these tests

-- You don’t need to complete a new enrollment if you’re currently enrolled in Medicare and can provide ambulatory health care services such as lab tests, preventive vaccines, or other clinic visits.
+- You didn’t need to complete a new enrollment if you were already enrolled in Medicare and could provide ambulatory health care services such as lab tests, preventive vaccines, or other clinic visits

 - Keep good documentation.
 We may ask to see documentation showing a patient’s request for tests.
 If you don’t provide the documentation, we could recoup payment and may take other administrative actions.